phil-opp/blog_os/blog/content/second-edition/posts/05-integration-tests/index.md

 extern crate uart_16550;
 ```

-For our implementation we create a new `serial` module with the following content:
+The `uart_16550` crate contains a `SerialPort` struct that represents the UART registers, but we still need to construct an instance of it ourselves.
+For that we create a new `serial` module with the following content:

 ```rust
 // in src/main.rs